-From October 28th to November 10th, 2018, five hip hop artists will travel to Nigeria as part of the Next Level program.
-Beatmaker Ami Kim, Dancer Kyle “JustSole” Clark, Graffiti/Aerosol Artist Brandon “Nosey42” Marshall, and MC Christopher “Def-i” Mike-Bidtah will join team manager Junious Brickhouse to perform for audiences and collaborate with local artists to promote cross-culture exchange and conflict resolution.
-The team is part of a larger Next Level cohort of twenty American MC’s, DJ’s, beat makers, and hip hop dancers leading exchange programs across the globe.
+Starting on October 28th through November 10th, 2018, five hip hop artists traveled to Nigeria as part of the Next Level program.
+Beatmaker Ami Kim, Dancer Kyle “JustSole” Clark, Graffiti/Aerosol Artist Brandon “Nosey42” Marshall, and MC Christopher “Def-i” Mike-Bidtah joined team manager Junious Brickhouse to perform for audiences and collaborate with local artists to promote cross-culture exchange and conflict resolution.
+The team was part of a larger Next Level cohort of twenty American MC’s, DJ’s, beat makers, and hip hop dancers leading exchange programs across the globe.
 You can read more about the artists here.
-Follow us on social media to stay up to date with the trip!
+Follow us on social media to stay up to date with our current trip!

 Ami Kim (formerly known as jocElyn ellis) is an American music producer, vocalist, songwriter and multi-instrumentalist.
 Referring to herself as a “sonic alchemist”, kim is internationally known for improvisational singing adopted from hip hop/spoken word free-styling and a compositional versatility that incorporates American soul, folk, hip hop, jazz and electronic music.